tejasg910/mentorkartcrudassesment1/README.md

 ```

 ## Usage
-go to the root directory of app.js file and run follwind command
+go to the root directory of app.js file and run follwind command and make sure you have empty port on 5000
 ```python
 node app.js
 ```